 Revenues from our subscription products are recognized ratably over the subscription term.
-Revenues from sales of products and services to pharmaceutical and medical device companies can be subject to seasonal factors resulting from the timing of conferences and live events.
 Survey and research revenues are impacted by seasonal factors resulting from the volume, timing, and frequency of survey cycles.
-The results of operations for TJO have been included in the Company's statements of income, effective March 13, 2007.
-During the fourth quarter of 2008, we recognized a portion of our deferred tax assets, resulting in an income tax benefit of approximately \$375,000.
-During the fourth quarter of 2007 we recognized a portion of our deferred tax assets, resulting in an income tax benefit of approximately \$2.0 million.
+During the fourth quarter of 2009 we recognized substantially all of our deferred tax assets, resulting in an income tax benefit of approximately \$9.1 million.
+During the fourth quarter of 2009, we recognized a portion of our deferred tax assets, resulting in an income tax benefit of approximately \$375,000.
+During the second quarter of 2009, we corrected an accounting error associated with improperly expensing \$105,000 of software development costs incurred during the first quarter of 2009.
+The error correction resulted in a reduction of product development expenses and an increase to net income during the second quarter of 2009, but does not have an effect on net income for the year ended December 31, 2009.
 In addition, our expense for compensated absences may fluctuate from quarter to quarter, depending on vesting and utilization by our employees.